pykeen/pykeen/docs/source/tutorial/inductive_lp.rst

 NodePiece
 ~~~~~~~~~
 In the most basic case, unseen entities arrive without any features nor descriptions.
-We cater for this case using :class:`pykeen.nn.emb.NodePieceRepresentation` -
+We cater for this case using :class:`pykeen.nn.representation.NodePieceRepresentation` -
 since the set of relations at training and inference time is the same, NodePiece Representation
 will *tokenize* each entity through a subset of incident relation types.
 Out of computational reasons, NodePiece representations of `inductive_inference` entities